2020/21 at University College Birmingham

 Due to the circumstances surrounding coronavirus, we have implemented changes to how our courses are delivered during the 2020/21 academic year.

-During the first semester, we used a blended approach combining face-to-face and online teaching, with some of our higher education courses being offered through entirely online delivery for those unable to get to campus.
+Prior to the current national lockdown, we used a blended approach combining face-to-face and online teaching, with some of our higher education courses being offered through entirely online delivery for those unable to get to campus.
+During the lockdown, all courses (with the exception of some practical subjects e.g. nursing, physiotherapy) have been online only.

 Frequently asked questions: